Cart 0

 Inoculating Your Bags

-A: To get started you will need a 10 ml spore syringe or some kind of live culture, a 1-2 pound bag of sterilized grain spawn and a 5-10 pound bag of compost.
+To get started you will need a 10 ml spore syringe or some kind of live culture, a 1 or 2 pound bag of sterilized rye grain and a 5 or 10 pound bag of compost.
+If you are a beginner, we recommend our All in One Kits to start.
+This provides you with one environment that will carry you from inoculation to harvest.

-The process begins with spores syringe or a live culture solution.
-To inoculate a bag of sterilized grain inject 1-2 ccs of solution for every one pound of grain.
-Then, once the bag is fully colonized, break the grain up and transfer it into your bag of compost.
-The mycelium on the grain will spread throughout the compost and establish a mycelium network (root structure) throughout the entire bag.
+The process begins with spores or a live culture solution in a syringe.
+To inoculate a bag of sterilized grain, inject 1-2 ccs of solution for every one pound of grain.
+Then, once the bag is fully colonized, break the grain up while in the bag and transfer it into your bag of compost.
+It is important to use sterile techniques with every step of any substrate transfer when working with any colonized spawn.
+The mycelium on the grain will spread throughout the compost, establishing a mycelium network (root structure) throughout the entire bag.
 Once your compost is fully colonized it will need to be moved to fruiting conditions in order for the mushrooms (fruit bodies) to grow.
 This is accomplished by changing factors such as temperature, oxygen levels and humidity.

 Q: How many ccs does it take to inoculate a kit / bag?

 A: There is no exact answer to this question.
-We generally tell people that 2-4 ccs of solution should be sufficient enough to inoculate two-pounds of grain (which is the same amount in our kits). or 1-2 ccs of solution for every one pound of grain.
-This amount can vary depending on how potent your syringes are and whether you are using spores or a liquid culture.
+We generally tell people that 2-4 ccs of solution should be sufficient enough to inoculate two-pounds of grain (which is the same amount in our kits).
+1-2 ccs of solution for every one pound of grain is a good place to start.
+This amount can vary depending on the potentency your syringe and if you are using spores or a liquid culture.

 Even though our kit are five pounds, you only need to inject enough solution to inoculate the grain portion of the kit, because the colonized grain will in turn later spread throughout the compost.